-Nominations are now being accepted for this year's Outstanding Alumni Award, and will be announced at Skutt Catholic's baccaIaureate Mass on Thur., May 18, 2017.
-If you would like to nominate a Skutt Catholic Alum for this year's award, please click HERE to complete an online nomination.
+Nominations are now being accepted for this year’s Outstanding Alumni Award, and will be announced at Skutt Catholic’s BaccaIaureate Mass.
+If you would like to nominate a Skutt Catholic Alumnus for this year’s award, please click HERE to complete an online nomination.

 Please read about Skutt Catholic’s Outstanding Alumni Award winners below.

 The 2017-2018 Outstanding Alumni Award Winner is Justin Zabawa.
 His passion and commitment to Skutt Catholic led him to a career at the school, where he currently serves as the boys head soccer coach, assistant athletic director, and full-time teacher in the physical education department.
 He is also the alumni chair for the current capital campaign.

 According to Skutt Catholic President Jeremy Moore, Justin Zabawa is more than a teacher and coach.

 “In his short time as a member of the faculty, Justin has quietly earned the trust, respect, and love of his colleagues,” Moore said.